Faltenreich/faltenreich.github.io/_drafts/2025-01-01-reading-android-notifications-with-custom-remote-views.md

 ### Reading notification contents

-NotificationListenerService's `onNotificationPosted` is being called with every new or updated notification.
-Its parameter, a [StatusBarNotification](https://developer.android.com/reference/android/service/notification/StatusBarNotification), and its child, a [Notification](https://developer.android.com/reference/android/app/Notification), expose everything the user can see or do.
+`onNotificationPosted` receives a [StatusBarNotification](https://developer.android.com/reference/android/service/notification/StatusBarNotification) whose [Notification](https://developer.android.com/reference/android/app/Notification) exposes everything the user can see or do.
 Basic notifications contain pre-determined properties like title, summary or icon.
 More complex notifications use [RemoteViews](https://developer.android.com/reference/android/widget/RemoteViews) to render custom views.

-The notification we are observing is being posted by the app "CamAPS FX".
+The notification in my example is being posted by the app "CamAPS FX".
 This app displays medical data in RemoteViews of a local notification.
 There is no broadcast nor any other interface to access this data without some third-party cloud-based service.

 <img src="/assets/images/posts/2025-01-notification.png" width="420"/>
 *Sample notification from "CamAPS FX", with "172" being the value we are trying to read*